 According to the Luxembourg transfer pricing legislation, transactions between related parties (both located in Luxembourg as well as where 1 party is taxed in a foreign jurisdiction) must be governed by the arm's-length principle.
-This obliges the taxpayer to report in its tax return either an upward or downward adjustment of profits whenever transfer prices do not reflect the arm's length principle.
+This obliges the taxpayer to report in its tax return either an upward or downward adjustment of profits whenever transfer prices do not reflect the arm's-length principle.
 The Luxembourg tax authorities may request from the taxpayer all facts relevant for verifying a tax liability.
 Therefore, the taxpayer should provide all necessary supporting documentation to facilitate the task of tax authorities.

 Moreover, a company may request an advance pricing agreement (APA) from the Luxembourg tax authorities.
-Fees apply, varying from EUR 3,000 to EUR 10,000 (depending on the complexity of the matter).
+An administrative fee will apply depending on the complexity of the matter.

 Mexico has transfer pricing rules.
 Acceptable transfer pricing methods include the comparable uncontrolled price method, the resale price method, the cost-plus method, the profit-split method, the residual profit-split method and the transactional net-margin method.
 In certain cases, specific appraisals are used.
 Transactions between related parties are subject to greater scrutiny, and there are several informative tax returns on related parties transaction that must be filed.
 It may be possible to reach transfer pricing agreements in advance with Hacienda.
 These agreements may apply for a period of up to 5 years, such agreements are not available for Maquila regime companies since 2022.